TedGoas/Dante/src/posts/2022-08-24-product-design-hiring.md

 description: The product design playbook I use to break down and execute on design projects.
 ---

 I’ve interviewed a lot of product designers over the last couple years.
 To help inform my hiring recommendations to my team, I try to find out what each candidate is passionate about, what their strengths and growth areas are, and preferences regarding the kinds of teams on which they like to work.
-All in the span of 40 minutes.
+All in the span of about 40 minutes.

 I have a list of go-to questions I ask during those interviews that’s evolved over time.
-I slightly adjust these questions depending on who I’m speaking with (early career designer vs. an experienced designer, specialist vs. generalist, etc.).
-In any scenario, these questions give me the strongest signal in a short amount of time while keeping the conversation enjoyable for both sides.
+I slightly adjust these questions depending on who I’m speaking with (early career designer vs. experienced designer, specialist vs. generalist, etc.).
+In any scenario, these questions give me the strongest signal about what a candidate would bring to our team and what it’d be like to work with them, while keeping the conversation enjoyable for both sides.

 Here are the questions, along with what I’m hoping to get out of each: